 Follow this step-by-step tutorial and learn how to fold your dollar bills into hearts!
 Then add these dollar bill origami hearts to your valentine’s cards!

-What other non-candy Valentine’s Day gift ideas do you have that should be on this list?
+her non-candy Valentine’s Day gift ideas do you have that should be on this list?
 Leave some great ideas in the comments!